Bandar Poonch

 • Rusty reading skills in Sanskrit, Classical Greek, Old English, Dutch, Brahmi, Kharosthi, Burmese, and Tibetan.

-• Born in 1954 in Champaign IL, USA and grew up in the Philippines, Thailand, and India.
+• Born in 1954 in Champaign IL, USA and grew up in the Philippines, Thailand, India, and Brazil.
 US Citizen.

 References